 0%Reviews the quality of instructions and guidance provided to agents.
 Good implementation is clear, handles edge cases, and produces reliable results.

-This skill is entirely meta-content with no actual substance.
-It describes what an image optimization skill would do without providing any actual image optimization guidance, code, tools, or techniques.
-The content is a placeholder template that fails every dimension of the rubric.
+This skill is an empty shell with no actual content.
+It is entirely composed of auto-generated boilerplate that describes what a skill would do without providing any actual image optimization guidance, code examples, tool recommendations, or workflows.
+It fails on every dimension of the rubric.

 Suggestions